santiagomirantes/lil-db-docs/Usage/newCollection.md

  - number
  - boolean
  - email
+ - id(collection_name)
  - password
  - object
  - array

+## Ids connections between collections

+ The ``id(collection_name)`` data type allows a collection to refer to other collections based on the ids of their objects.
+If  the collection that is beign referenced doesn´t exist, an error will be thrown.

+This data type must be an ``index``.
 ## Usage example of the method
 ```js
 const db = require("lil-db")
 await db.init("./","your-secret")

 const userModel = {
    "username":{
      "type":"string",